2017 Competition Guide

 The mission of the ASCE/AISC Student Steel Bridge Competition (SSBC) is to supplement the education of civil engineering students with a comprehensive, student-driven project experience from conception and design through fabrication, erection, and testing, culminating in a steel structure that meets client specifications and optimizes performance and economy.
 The SSBC increases awareness of real-world engineering issues such as spatial constraints, material properties, strength, serviceability, fabrication and erection processes, safety, esthetics, and cost.
 Success in inter-collegiate competition requires effective teamwork and project management.
 Future engineers are stimulated to innovate, practice professionalism, and use structural steel efficiently.

-The Student Steel Bridge Competition is sponsored by the American Society of Civil Engineers (ASCE) and by the American Institute of Steel Construction (AISC) and co-sponsored by the American Galvanizers Association, the American Iron and Steel Institute, Bentley Systems, Inc, the Canadian Institute of Steel Construction (CISC), DS Solidworks Corp, the James F. Lincoln Arc Welding Foundation, the National Steel Bridge Alliance, Nucor Corporation, and Nelson Stud Welding.
+The Student Steel Bridge Competition is sponsored by the American Society of Civil Engineers (ASCE) and by the American Institute of Steel Construction (AISC) and co-sponsored by the American Galvanizers Association, the American Iron and Steel Institute, Bentley Systems, Inc, the Canadian Institute of Steel Construction (CISC), DS Solidworks Corp, the James F. Lincoln Arc Welding Foundation, the National Steel Bridge Alliance, and Nucor Corporation.

 The Rules Committee is a joint committee appointed by ASCE Educational Activities and the AISC University Relations staff.
-In spring 2014 the committee consisted of nine members, most with considerable experience with the competition.
+In spring 2016 the committee consisted of eight members, most with considerable experience with the competition.
 Members on the committee come from both industry and academia.
-The names of the members of the rules committee are listed on page 3 of the 2015 rules.
+The names of the members of the rules committee are listed on page 3 of the 2017 rules.

 Competitions are held both at a regional (at ASCE student conferences) and a national level.